purvalpatel/kubernetes/KubeAdmiral.md

 3. ClusterSelector (Different config per cluster)

 ## Without kubeAdmiral:
-OOM On Cluster A
+OOM On Cluster A  <br>
-→ You manually delete job on A
+→ You manually delete job on A <br>
-→ You manually submit job on C
+→ You manually submit job on C <br>
-→ You manage credentials for each cluster separately
+→ You manage credentials for each cluster separately <br>
-→ You track state acrosss clusters manually
+→ You track state acrosss clusters manually <br>

 ## With kubeAdmiral:
-OOM On Cluster A
+OOM On Cluster A <br>
-→ KubeAdmiral detects the pod unschedulable on A
+→ KubeAdmiral detects the pod unschedulable on A <br>
-→ Automatically migrates to cluster C
+→ Automatically migrates to cluster C <br>
-→ Single Control plane handles everything.
+→ Single Control plane handles everything <br>